id-dan/id-dan/README.md

 ### Hi, I'm Roman 👋

 I'm Roman Danyliuk a General QA Engineer with more than 10 years of experience in testing.
-Experienced both in Manual and Automation Testing.
+Experienced both in Manual and Automation Testing (API, UI, Performance).

 :mailbox: Reach me out!